zcharo99/BatchOS-Reborn/README.md

-# BatchOS is ending!
+# Original BatchOS has ended!
-It has been a fun ride, but since nobody cared about this thing that I worked for years on, I've decided to end this project.
-Someone can indeed make a fork and create their own features, I might praise them.
+It has been a fun ride, but since nobody cared about this thing that I worked for years on, I've decided to end the original project.
+Someone can indeed make a fork (that's what i did) and create their own features, I might praise them.
 If someone actually makes a fork, then I'll list each and every fork here.
-The best ones get a star from the man behind the original project (from me).
+The best ones get a star from the man behind the original project (from Matto).
 Thanks for everything.
 - ⭐ [Matto58/BatchOS](https://github.com/Matto58/BatchOS)
-# The original pre-end README:

 # BatchOS
-BatchOS is a project paused 4 times, but continued again.
+BatchOS is a project paused 4 times, but continued again, in this repo.
 ## Versions:

 - 1.1 (old and useless)